 The Hunter hat is one of the first patterns we sized from baby to big.
 This pattern and our Lumberjack socks (both from 9 Months of Knitting) launched us on the path to 17 size sweaters, 5 size hats, and 6 size socks.
 All for the love of a father-daugher photo!

-There is just nothing more adorable and heart melting to Emily and I than cute Dads and their cute kids.
-This is my hubby and my daughter Hunter in the woods in Stanley park.
+There is just nothing more adorable and heart melting to Emily and I than our partners and their cute kids.
+This is Gary and my daughter Hunter in the woods in Stanley park.
 They are the best of friends and it shows in her shining eyes.
 The Hunter hat is sized for all and looks great on Mommy too!
 If it’s your first time trying cables, they are EASY (we promise) – check out our tutorial here.

 I don’t know about other cities, but Vancouver has a lot of hipsters.
 I love them and at least partially count myself among them.
 I mean, I design knitwear for a living right?!
 Here are a few tips for recognizing the hipster: they are making their gifts this year, wearing pants that are too tight, discussing the finer points of home brew, shopping for loudly printed vintage shirts, attending their bowling leagues (ironically of course), and drinking organic coffee from mugs (no paper cups).
 I love it.